Fr33zinPaul receiving Best Performer of the Day Award at #SOSPoetrySlam 2.0 |

 Like the fuel price, eye brows will rise because they are not from the same state.

-To seek a school of choice or a location to serve our fatherland,
+To seek a school of choice or a

 We hesitate.